adefrutoscasado/delay-helper/README.md

   </a>

   <p align="center">
-    A tiny app to compare the carbon footprint of our activities
+    A tiny app to help you scheduling your appliance programs
     <br />
     <a href="https://adefrutoscasado.github.io/delay-helper/">View Demo</a>
     ·